-

 Systematic and objective procedures resulting in and based on valid knowledge relevant to education activities and programs.

-• Residential Facility (RF)
+Residential Facility (RF)

 A facility that provides 24 hour custody or care of students who reside in the facility for detention, treatment, foster care, or any noneducational purpose.
 A residential facility does not include traditional foster homes licensed by the Texas Department of Family and Protective Services.

-• Respite Care
+Respite Care

-A short time of rest or relief for a person who acts as a caregiver for an individual with a disability in a home, community organization, or residential facility for part of the day, evening, or overnight by paid staff, volunteers, family, or friends occasionally or on a regular basis.
+Respite care is a short time of rest or relief for a person who acts as a caregiver for an individual with a disability in a home, community organization, or residential facility for part of the day, evening, or overnight by paid staff, volunteers, family, or friends occasionally or on a regular basis.

-• Response to Intervention (RtI)
+Response to Intervention (RtI)

 A process addressing the needs of all students through a continuum of services which provide high quality instruction and scientific, research-based, tiered intervention strategies aligned with individual student need; frequent monitoring of student progress to make results-based academic or behavioral decisions; data-based school improvement; and the application of student response data to important educational decisions such as those regarding placement, intervention, curriculum, instructional goals and methodologies.

-• Restraint
+Restraint

 The use of physical force or a mechanical device to significantly restrict the free movement of all or a portion of a child’s body.
 A school employee, volunteer, or independent contractor may use restraint only in an emergency and with limitations.

-• Results-Driven Accountability (RDA)
+Results Driven Accountability (RDA)

-• Retention Period
+Retention Period

 The minimum time that must pass after the creation, recording, or receipt of a record, or the fulfillment of certain actions associated with a record before it is eligible for destruction.

-• Review of Existing Evaluation Data (REED)
+Review of Existing Evaluation Data (REED)

 Must take place as part of an initial evaluation or as part of a reevaluation.
 It is conducted by the members of the admission, review, and dismissal committee including the parent, but it does not have to take place in a meeting.
 Members review existing evaluation data about the child, including information provided by the parent, to determine the scope of the evaluation.

-• Revocation
+Revocation

 When a parent withdraws consent for the continued provision of special education and related services, the school is no longer required to make a free and appropriate public education available to the child.
 The child's individualized education program will no longer be in effect, and the child will be treated as a general education student.

-• S
+S

-• School Day
+School Day

 For purposes of determining the timeline for an initial admission, review, and dismissal (ARD) committee meeting, school day does not include a day that falls after the last instructional day of the spring school term and before the first instructional day of the subsequent fall school term.

-• School Health and Related Services (SHARS)
+School Health and Related Services (SHARS)

 The School Health and Related Services (SHARS) program allows Texas local education agencies (LEAs) and shared service arrangements (SSAs) to request reimbursement for Medicaid health-related services.
 The admission, review, and dismissal (ARD) committee determines SHARS services.
 Services must be medically necessary and reasonable to ensure that children with disabilities are able to participate in the educational program.

-• School Year
+School Year

 A school district must operate so that the district provides for at least 75,600 minutes of instruction per year for students.

-• Scientifically-Based Research
+Scientifically-Based Research

 Research that involves the application of rigorous, systematic, and objective procedures to obtain reliable and valid knowledge relevant to education activities and programs.

-• Seclusion
+Seclusion

 A behavior management technique in which a student is confined in a locked box, locked closet, or locked room that is designed solely to seclude a person and contains less than 50 square feet of space.

-• Section 504 of the Rehabilitation Act of 1973
+Section 504 of the Rehabilitation Act of 1973

 A federal law designed to protect the rights of individuals with disabilities in programs and activities that receive federal financial assistance from the U.S. Department of Education.
 Under Section 504, a free appropriate public education consists of the provision of regular or special education and related aids and services designed to meet the student's individual educational needs as adequately as the needs of nondisabled students are met.

-• Serious Bodily Injury
+Serious Bodily Injury

 Bodily injury which involves a substantial risk of death, extreme physical pain, protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty.

-• Services Plan
+Services Plan

 A written statement that describes the special education and related services the local educational agency will provide to the parentally-placed private school child with a disability who has been designated to receive services, including the location of the services and any transportation necessary.

-• Shared Service Arrangements (SSA)
+Shared Service Arrangements (SSA)

-• Short-Term Objectives/Benchmarks
+Short-Term Objectives/Benchmarks

 The intermediate steps of progress toward mastering the annual goal.
 They provide a means to monitor a student’s progress toward reaching the related annual goal.
 Benchmarks or short-term objectives are required to be included in the individualized education program (IEP) of a child who takes an alternate assessment aligned to alternate achievement standards; however, they may be included in any student’s IEP.

-• Sign Language
+Sign Language

 A form of manual communication in which hands, limbs, head, facial expression and body language are used to communicate a visual-spatial language without sound.

-• Special Education (SpEd)
+Special Education (SpEd)

 Specially-designed instruction at no cost to parents to meet the unique needs of the child with a disability, including instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings, and includes instruction in physical education.

-• Special Factors
+Special Factors

 Includes assistive technology, behavior, blind or visually impaired, communication needs, limited English proficiency, autism, deaf or hard of hearing.

-• Specially-Designed Instruction
+Specially-Designed Instruction

 Instruction adapted, as appropriate, to the needs of the eligible child under the Individuals with Disabilities Education Act (IDEA), which may include the content, methodology or delivery of instruction; addressing the unique needs of the child that result from the child’s disability; and ensuring access of the child to the general curriculum so that the child can meet the educational standards within the jurisdiction of the local educational agency that apply to all children.

-• Specific Learning Disability (SLD)
+Specific Learning Disability (SLD)

 A disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.

-• Speech Language Pathologist (SLP)
+Speech Language Pathologist (SLP)

 The state certified professional responsible for the diagnosis, prognosis, prescription, and remediation of speech, language, and swallowing disorders.
 A speech language pathologist evaluates and treats children and adults who have difficulty speaking, listening, reading, writing, or swallowing.
 The overall objective of speech language pathology services is to optimize individuals’ ability to communicate and swallow, thereby improving quality of life.

-• Speech or Language Impairment
+Speech or Language Impairment

 A communication disorder or a voice impairment that adversely affects the child's educational performance.

-• State Assessment
+State Assessment

 The academic assessments required by state and federal law.
 A child with a disability will take the state assessment or an alternate state assessment as determined by the admission, review, and dismissal committee.

-• State Board of Education (SBOE)
+State Board of Education (SBOE)

 An elected 15-member board along with the commissioner of education who oversee the public education system of Texas in accordance with the Texas Education Code.
 Establishing policy and providing leadership for the Texas public school system are the responsibilities of the State Board of Education.
 By adopting policies and setting standards for educational programs, the Board provides the direction necessary to enable Texas public schools to prepare today’s schoolchildren for a successful future.

-• State Board of Educator Certification (SBEC)
+State Board of Educator Certification (SBEC)

 The State Board for Educator Certification (SBEC) was created by the Texas Legislature in 1995 to recognize public school educators as professionals and grant educators the authority to govern the standards of their profession.
 The board oversees all aspects of the preparation, certification, and standards of conduct of public school educators.

-• State of Texas Assessments of Academic Readiness (STAAR)
+State of Texas Assessments of Academic Readiness (STAAR)

 A series of state-mandated standardized tests given to Texas public school students in grades 3-8 and those enrolled in five specific high school courses.
-First given in spring 2012, STAAR is based on the state's curriculum standards called the Texas Essential Knowledge and Skills (TEKS).
+First given in spring 2012, the State of Texas Assessments of Academic Readiness (STAAR) is based on the state's curriculum standards called the Texas Essential Knowledge and Skills (TEKS).

-• State Performance Plan (SPP)
+State Performance Plan (SPP)

 Texas is required to develop a six-year performance plan that evaluates efforts to implement the requirements and purposes of the Individuals with Disabilities Education Act of 2004 (IDEA).
 The State Performance Plan (SPP) illustrates how Texas will continuously improve upon this implementation, and includes updates through the Annual Performance Report (APR) submitted each February to the United States Department of Education's Office of Special Education Programs (OSEP).

-• Strategic Support Plan (SSP)
+Strategic Support Plan (SSP)

 The purpose of the Strategic Support Plan (SSP) is to guide local education agencies (LEAs) through the process of prioritizing Results Driven Accountability (RDA) indicators contributing to low performance and to assist in the LEA's area(s) of growth to improve student outcomes.
 When implemented with fidelity, the SSP assists in identifying district goals to support root causes of low performance and is used by the LEA as a tool in the continuous improvement process to prioritize essential program elements.

-• Student
+Student

 An individual who is or has been in attendance at an educational agency or institution and regarding whom the agency or institution maintains education records.

-• Student Success Initiative (SSI)
+Student Success Initiative (SSI)

-The SSI grade advancement requirements apply to students enrolled in grades 5 and 8 who take the state assessment in reading and mathematics at grades 5 and 8.
+The Student Success Initiative (SSI) grade advancement requirements apply to students enrolled in grades 5 and 8 who take the state assessment in reading and mathematics at grades 5 and 8.
 The goal of the SSI is to ensure that all students receive the instruction and support they need to be academically successful in reading and mathematics.

-• Student-Centered Transitions Network (SCTN)
+Student-Centered Transitions Network (SCTN)

 The Student-Centered Transitions Network (SCTN) creates pathways for a successful adult life for students with disabilities.

-• Summary of Performance (SOP)
+Summary of Performance (SOP)

 A review of the child’s academic achievement and functional performance which must include recommendations on how to assist the child in meeting the child’s post-secondary goals.

-• Supplementary Aids and Services
+Supplementary Aids and Services

 Includes aids, services, and other supports that are provided in regular education classes or other education-related settings to enable children with disabilities to be educated with non-disabled children to the maximum extent appropriate.

-• Supports for Personnel
+Supports for Personnel

 Training provided for educators who work primarily outside the area of special education, and who do not possess the knowledge and skills necessary to implement the individualized educational program developed for the child with a disability.
 The training must be based on scientifically-based research to the extent practicable.

-• Surrogate Parent
+Surrogate Parent

 When the parents of a child with a disability are not known or cannot be located, or when the child is a ward of the state, the local education agency (LEA) must assign an individual to act as a surrogate or substitute parent for that child.
 The surrogate parent works to ensure the rights of the child are protected.
 The surrogate parent cannot be an employee of the Texas Education Agency, the LEA, or any agency that is involved with the education or care of the child.

-• Systems of Support (SOS) Team
+Systems of Support (SOS) Team

 A group of educators who work together as effective problem-solvers and help teachers gather information about students and devise and implement interventions to address student needs prior to referral for special education services.

-• T
+T

-• Teacher of Students with Visual Impairments (TVI)
+Teacher of Students with Visual Impairments (TVI)

-• Texas Academic Performance Report (TAPR)
+Texas Academic Performance Report (TAPR)

-The TAPR provides a wide range of information on the performance of students in each school and district in Texas every year.
+The Texas Academic Performance Report (TAPR) provides a wide range of information on the performance of students in each school and district in Texas every year.
 Performance information is disaggregated by student groups, including ethnicity and socioeconomic status.
 The report also provides extensive information on school and district staff, programs, and student demographics.

-• Texas Administrative Code (TAC)
+Texas Administrative Code (TAC)

 A compilation of all state agency rules in Texas.
 These rules are collected and published by the Office of the Secretary of State.
 Each title represents a subject category, and related agencies are assigned to the appropriate title.
 The State Board of Education and commissioner of education rules are codified in the TAC under Title 19, Education, Part 2, Texas Education Agency.

-• Texas Department of Assistive and Rehabilitative Services (DARS)
+Texas Department of Assistive and Rehabilitative Services (DARS)

 As of September 1, 2016, programs and services previously administered or delivered by the former Texas Department of Assistive and Rehabilitative Services (DARS) have been transferred by the Texas Legislature to the Texas Workforce Commission (TWC) or the Texas Health and Human Services Commission (HHS).

-• Texas Education Agency (TEA)
+Texas Education Agency (TEA)

 The state department of education or state educational agency which is responsible for the public education of all students in Texas.
-The TEA works with local school districts to ensure that all public education laws, rules, and regulations are followed.
+The Texas Education Agency (TEA) works with local school districts to ensure that all public education laws, rules, and regulations are followed.

-• Texas Education Code (TEC)
+Texas Education Code (TEC)

 A set of the state statutes/laws governing public education in Texas.
 It applies to all educational institutions supported in whole or in part by state tax funds unless specifically excluded by the code.
 The TEC directs the goals and framework of public education in Texas and is established by the Texas Legislature.

-• Texas Essential Knowledge and Skills (TEKS)
+Texas Essential Knowledge and Skills (TEKS)

 The required curriculum for each grade level used in the Texas public schools.
-The TEKS are the state standards for what students should know and be able to do.
+The Texas Essential Knowledge and Skills (TEKS) are the state standards for what students should know and be able to do.
 It is the general curriculum referred to in the Individuals with Disabilities Education Act.
-The TEKS are available at the Texas Education Agency website at http://tea.texas.gov/index2.aspx?id=6148.

-• Texas Health and Human Services Commission (HHS)
+Texas Health and Human Services Commission (HHS)

 An organization that offers a broad array of services to meet the needs of people with disabilities, whether it is providing options to a family whose child was just diagnosed with disability, helping find independent housing, working with community partners to create jobs, or finding someone to provide services to keep people out of institutions.

-• Texas Juvenile Justice Department (TJJD)
+Texas Juvenile Justice Department (TJJD)

 A fully accredited program under rules and guidelines of the Texas Education Agency offering high school diplomas, workforce certifications, and GED certificates.
 Students in the education programs are instructed in core curricular courses and a wide array of vocational and elective courses.
 According to state and federal guidelines, the division provides English as a second language programming for eligible students as well as special education and related services to children with disabilities.

-• Texas School for the Blind and Visually Impaired (TSBVI)
+Texas School for the Blind and Visually Impaired (TSBVI)

 A special public school in the continuum of statewide placements for students who have a visual impairment.
 It is also a statewide resource to parents of these children and professionals who serve them.
-Students ages 6 through 21 who are blind, deafblind, or visually impaired including those with additional disabilities are eligible for consideration for services at the TSBVI.
+Students ages 6 through 21 who are blind, deafblind, or visually impaired including those with additional disabilities are eligible for consideration for services at the Texas School for the Blind and Visually Impaired (TSBVI).

-• Texas School for the Deaf (TSD)
+Texas School for the Deaf (TSD)

 A special public school for students who are deaf and hard of hearing and serves as a resource center on deafness for students, parents, professionals, and others.

-• Texas Sensory Support Network (TxSSN)
+Texas Sensory Support Network (TxSSN)

 The Texas Sensory Support Network (TxSSN) ensures the provision of support to infants, toddlers, children, and youth with sensory impairments, their families, and the professionals who serve them, through collaboration with appropriate agencies and organizations, for the education of students under 21 years old who are blind or visually impaired, deaf or hard of hearing, or deaf-blind.
 This network provides information and strategies for development of communication, mobility, tactile skills, and environmental adaptations.
 It also addresses diagnosis, evaluation, and educational programs for services to students in their home communities in support of the comprehensive statewide education plan for this student population.

-• Texas Workforce Commission (TWC)
+Texas Workforce Commission (TWC)

 An organization that provides vocational rehabilitation services for youth and students with physical or cognitive disabilities, including blindness or visual impairments.
-TWC supported programs encourage students to participate in science, technology, engineering and math programs in order to promote pursuit of careers and educations in these in-demand fields.
+Texas Workforce Commission (TWC) supported programs encourage students to participate in science, technology, engineering and math programs in order to promote pursuit of careers and educations in these in-demand fields.

-• The Center for Appropriate Dispute Resolution in Special Education (CADRE)
+The Center for Appropriate Dispute Resolution in Special Education (CADRE)

 Encourages the use of mediation, facilitation, and other collaborative processes as strategies for resolving disagreements between parents and schools about children's educational programs and support services.

-• Tiered Interventions using Evidence-based Research (TIER)
+Tiered Interventions using Evidence-based Research (TIER)

 Tiered Interventions using Evidence-Based Research (TIER) is a project funded by the Texas Education Agency (TEA).
 The goal is to provide educators, caregivers, and other educational stakeholders with the knowledge and materials to ensure appropriate implementation of a multi-tiered system of supports (MTSS) in every school across Texas.

-• Time-Out
+Time-Out

 A behavior management technique that provides a student with an opportunity to regain self-control.
 The student is separated from other students for a limited period in a specific setting that is not locked and from which the exit is not physically blocked by furniture, a closed door held shut from the outside, or another inanimate object.

-• Transfer of Equipment
+Transfer of Equipment

 The process by which the local educational agency that has purchased an assistive technology device may sell, lease, or loan the device for the continuing use by the child or adult student with a disability changing the school of attendance in the district or leaving the district.

-• Transition Assessment
+Transition Assessment

 Ongoing process of collecting information on the student’s strengths, needs, preferences, and interests as they relate to the demands of current and future living, learning, and working environments.
 This process begins at age 14 or earlier and will continue until the student graduates or exits high school.

-• Transition Services
+Transition Services

 A coordinated set of activities for the child with a disability that is designed to be within a results-oriented process that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child's movement from school to post-school activities or home-to-school for the child in early childhood.

-• Traumatic Brain Injury (TBI)
+Traumatic Brain Injury (TBI)

 An acquired injury to the brain caused by an external physical force resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child’s educational performance.
-TBI applies to open or closed head injuries resulting in impairments in one or more areas such as cognition, language, memory, attention, reasoning, abstract thinking, judgment, and problem-solving, along with sensory, perceptual, and motor abilities, psychosocial behavior, physical functions, information processing, and speech.
+Traumatic brain injury (TBI) applies to open or closed head injuries resulting in impairments in one or more areas such as cognition, language, memory, attention, reasoning, abstract thinking, judgment, and problem-solving, along with sensory, perceptual, and motor abilities, psychosocial behavior, physical functions, information processing, and speech.
 The term does not apply to brain injuries that are congenital or degenerative or to brain injuries induced by birth trauma.

-• Twice-Exceptional Students
+Twice-Exceptional Students

 Children who have the characteristics of gifted students with the potential for high achievement and give evidence of one or more disabilities as defined by federal or state eligibility criteria.

-• U
+U

-• U.S. Department of Education (USDE)
+U.S. Department of Education (USDE)

 An agency of the federal government that establishes policy for, administers, and coordinates most federal assistance to education.

-• Uniform Transfer Agreement
+Uniform Transfer Agreement

 If a school district purchases an assistive technology device (ATD) for a child with a disability and that child moves to a new school or is graduating, the district may be willing to transfer the ATD if it is not needed by another student in the district.
 Transfer means that the district may sell, lease, or loan the ATD to the receiving school or school district, to a state agency, to the parents of the student, or to the student if the student has the legal capacity to enter into a contract.

-• Unique Student Identification Number (UID)
+Unique Student Identification Number (UID)

 A distinctive student identification number assigned to a student by the Texas Education Agency.

-• Universal Screening
+Universal Screening

 A step taken by school personnel to determine which students are at risk for not meeting grade-level standards.
 Universal screening can be accomplished by administering an academic screening to all students in a given grade level.
 Students whose scores fall below a certain cutoff point are identified as needing closer monitoring or intervention.

-• V
+V

-• Visual Impairment (VI)
+Visual Impairment (VI)

 Impairment in vision that even with correction adversely affects a child’s educational performance.
 The term includes both partial sight and blindness.
 A licensed ophthalmologist or optometrist determines the child has a progressive medical condition that will result in no vision or a serious visual loss after correction.

-• W
+W

-• Weapon
+Weapon

 A device, instrument, material, or substance animate or inanimate that is used for or is readily capable of causing death or serious bodily injury except that such term does not include a pocket knife with a blade of less than 2 ½ inches in length.

-• Written Statement of Disagreement
+Written Statement of Disagreement

 An admission, review, and dismissal (ARD) committee member who disagrees with the individualized education program (IEP) is entitled, but is not required, to write a statement regarding the basis for the disagreement.
 The written statement of the basis for the disagreement must be included in the IEP.